RIP Sujith: Borewell was supposed to be closed...Who should be held responsible?

 The rules also mandate that barbed wire fencing or any other suitable barrier be put up around the site of the well.

-In September 2014, the Madras High Court had disposed a PIL plea on abandoned borewells after the Tamil Nadu government submitted that suitable amendments have been made to enactments to provide for more regulations and stringent punishment.
+In September 2014, the Madras High Court had disposed of a PIL plea on abandoned borewells after the Tamil Nadu government submitted that suitable amendments have been made to enactments to provide for more regulations and stringent punishment.

 Such incidents have occurred in other parts of the country as well, including neighbouring Karnataka, which had years ago said a total of 1,47,786 defunct borewells have been closed in view of mishaps involving children.